Home | All Candidates | Arms Trade Treaty | Arms Sales to Saudi Coalition | Firearms Export Oversight

 “As President, I will call for an end to the repression of women’s rights activists, impose Global Magnitsky Act sanctions on those responsible for Jamal Khashoggi’s murder, respond to the clearly-articulated desire of the American people to end US involvement in the war in Yemen and halt arms sales to the kingdom until it commits to a cessation of hostilities and peace negotiations.
 A constructive US-Saudi relationship is worth preserving, but only if Riyadh is willing to engage in a significant course correction.”

-O'Rourke is expected to support retention of State Department oversight of firearms exports.
-He has proposed a mandatory confiscation program for assault-style weapons and has expressed concern about the harmful effects of U.S. guns abroad.
+O'Rourke's position on this issue is unknown.
+He has proposed a mandatory confiscation program for assault-style weapons and has expressed concern about the harmful effects of U.S. guns abroad, but has not spoken on the ATT.

 Campaign website, 2019